marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

 The openssl version installed on my machine is therefore not vulnerable.
 In order to restore the bug, the package must be rebuilt without applying the patch.
 When the source deb file is downloaded, the patches are applied automatically.
-The easiest way to build a vulnerable package it to apply a reverse patch.
-The following commands can be used.
+The easiest way to build a vulnerable package it to apply a reverse patch with the following commands:

 ```text
 apt-get source openssl